barryclark/jekyll-now/about.md

 ## Background

-I spent five years at Google as a C++ engineer on Google Maps, before moving to a storage startup to lead Product, DevOps and DevRel.
+I spent five years at Google as a C++ engineer on Google Maps, before moving to StorageOS to lead Product, DevOps and DevRel.
 I hold a Masters in Computer Science from the University of Cambridge, King's College.

 ## Contact me